mathewajk/SCOTUSProject/README.md

 sgapiSetTableOrderByTable(%%table,%%reftable);
 ```

-You can see the IDs of individual questions by clicking "Customize" in the top right corner of the page and checking "Question IDs".
+Tip: You can see the IDs of individual questions by clicking "Customize" in the top right corner of the page and checking "Question IDs".

 ## Audio

-### How to insert an audio file based on a URL parameter
+### How to insert the name of an audio file using URL parameters